louisyonge/opus_linux/README.md

 ### Summary ###

 The is a demo on how to use Opus codec for Linux server.
-It can encode an opus file to memory buffer and decode the buffer to an opus file.
+It can encode an opus file to a memory buffer and decode the buffer to an opus file.

 ### Getting started ###

 * pre-requisites

-1. JDK v1.8 or higher
+1. JDK v1.7 or higher
 2. Eclipse

 * Summary of set up: